How To Make An Ugly House Lovely

 So when he invited me to do some behind the scenes filming I jumped at the chance.

-It’s a shame that I wasn’t allowed to use any of the footage I took of George and the crew, but it was a fun day.
+It’s a shame that I wasn’t allowed to use any of the footage I took of George and the crew, but it was a fun few days.

 Seeing the transformation of the house was really inspiring.
 It’s the kind of project I’d like to take on some day – finding somewhere unappealing on the outside and turning it into something completely different.
 Injecting it with the wow factor.

-It made me think, there are some simple rules you can follow to beautify your your house.
+It made me think, there are some simple rules you can follow to beautify your house.